A Survey on Deep Learning Techniques for Action Anticipation: Methods

 \subsection{Modeling at a more conceptual level}

 Most action anticipation methods introduced in previous sections operate on the feature-level, i.e., the anticipation module receives a single or a sequence of feature vectors representing the observed video, and then predicts the future feature vectors that are further categorized to actions by a classifier.
-Some approaches go in the other direction.
-They first recognize the ongoing action(s) and then infer future actions directly.
-The intuition behind these approaches is also straightforward.
-As some actions are dependent on specific \textit{trigger} actions, we can directly predict the next action, if one of the trigger actions has been observed.
-For example, if we have observed the action \textit{take glass}, it is more likely to see an future action \textit{drink water}.
-Instead of processing on feature-level, these approaches utilize action-level observations and model action dependencies directly.
+Some approaches first recognize the ongoing action(s) and then infer future actions directly from the observed action history.
+By operating on discrete action symbols rather than dense feature vectors, these methods expose interpretable action-transition patterns and are especially natural for long-term anticipation, where symbolic action sequences can offer a complementary representation to dense visual features.

 \textit{Markov assumption.} To this end, some methods make a Markov assumption on the sequence of performed actions and use a linear layer to model the transition between the past and the next action~\cite{miechLeveragingPresentAnticipate2019,zhang2020intuitionanalysis,fernandoAnticipatingHumanActions2021}.
 The linear weights of the transition model can be interpreted as conveying the importance of each past action class for the anticipation.
 By analyzing the linear weights and the confidence vector of the current action, we can easily interpret which action class is most responsible for the anticipation and diagnose the source of false predictions, i.e., whether the false prediction is due to the recognition model or due to the learned transitional model.